akroshko/crypt-profiles/README.md

 managing multiple sets of keys and easy synchronization among many computers.

-This project has its genesis from doing my graduate work that required running experiments on distributed heterogeneous computers, and finding that good security practices using existing tools (e.g., using OpenSSH public key authentication) was difficult and required a great deal of manual intervention to manage.
-I found it became increasingly difficult because of the the need to use more computers and the necessity of compartmentalizing information, such as for personal, mobile, academic, professional, etc. settings.
-Rather than accepting insecure practices (e.g., OpenSSH private keys without passwords) I decided to see if it was possible to do better by using a small amount of code based on commonly used tools (mostly shell scripting).
+This project had its genesis from doing graduate work that required running experiments on distributed heterogeneous computers.
+I found that good security practices using existing tools (e.g., using OpenSSH public key authentication) was difficult to keep synchronized and functional, and as a result required a great deal of manual intervention to manage.
+This became increasingly difficult once it become necessary to use more computers and compartmentalize information for different settings, such as for personal, mobile, academic, professional, etc.  Rather than accepting insecure practices (e.g., OpenSSH private keys without passwords) I set out to see if it was possible to do better by using a small amount of code (mostly shell scripting) to help manage these commonly used tools.

+The purpose of this package is to see if I can seamlessly integrate tools such as OpenSSH and GnuPG into my everyday workflow, while still maintaining the best possible security practices.
+Secure remote computer use that OpenSSH provides and the public key/private key/password infrastructure that GnuPG provides, should be a part of everyday computing for everyone.
+To see how this might be possible starts out by seeing how well particular individual can do these things it for myself.
+Although many refinements and helper tools will eventually be necessary for others to use this software package efficiently, these goals are possible.

 New development includes an encrypted password database using an Emacs [org-mode](http://orgmode.org/) file, with two keystrokes to